germancq/IPCores/README.md

 - Build an example from this git

-    1. Download and install fusesoc get fusesoc from [here](https://github.com/olofk/fusesoc)
+    1. Download and install fusesoc: get fusesoc from [here](https://github.com/olofk/fusesoc)

     2. Launch fusesoc with the cores from this git